unabridged/motion/README.md

 * Plays nicely with the Rails monolith you have.
 * Peacefully coexists with your existing tech: Strong Parameters, Turbolinks, Trix, React, Vue, etc.
 * Real-time frontend UI updates from frontend user interaction AND server-side updates.
-* Leans on Stimulus, ActionCable, and ViewComponent for the heavy lifting.
+* Leans on ActionCable and ViewComponent for the heavy lifting.
 * No more frontend models, stores, or syncing; your source of truth is the database you already have.
 * No JavaScript required!